How to Get Abs

-The best way to get a flat stomach is to ditch the junk food.
+The best way to get female abs is to ditch the junk food.
 That means alcohol, soda, and foods high in sugar and carbs.
 Your new best friend is water and you’ll be drinking a lot of it.
 Water is essential to flush water and toxins from your body.
 Water has a powerful dual purpose in your diet, it keeps you full longer and it accelerates the flushing of fat from your system.

 In order for your ab muscles to show, you need to drop your body fat percentage to about 16-19%.
 This means no more junk food.
 Clean out the fridge and fill it with healthy, belly slimming foods, like fresh fruits and vegetables lean meats, and nuts.
 Focus on eating between 5-6 small meals throughout the day.